Bran00/bran00/README.md

 <p align="left">
   Hiii, I'm Brando, a <strong>Front-end Developer</strong> with solids knowledges in UI and UX designer.<br>
   The Search, To understand and run is my goal.
-I'm student and seeking my first vacancy.
 </p>

 <p align="left">